-- Multiple output formats supported for ease of system integration - ☐ ABI and UVW interfaces provide high-resolution and lowest-latency angle data - □ PWM interface provides initial position for ABI/UVW interfaces - □ 10 MHz SPI for low-latency angle and diagnostic data; enables multiple independent ICs to be connected to the same bus - ♦ 5 V SPI can be supported - ☐ Output resolution on ABI and UVW are selectable - Multiple programming/configuration formats supported - ☐ The system can be completely controlled and programmed over SPI, including EEPROM writes - □ For systems with limited pins available, writing and reading can be performed over the VCC and PWM pins.
-This allows the EEPROM of a device that has only the ABI/UVW and PWM pins connected to be programmed in the production line. - 1 mm thin surface-mount TSSOP packages for both singleand dual-die versions to minimize air gap from target magnet to CVH transducer for improved field strength - □ Pin-compatible to single- and dual-die A1339 devices - ☐ Stacked dual-die construction to improve channel-tochannel matching for systems that require redundant sensors
+- Multiple output formats supported for ease of system integration - ☐ ABI and UVW interfaces provide high resolution and lowest latency angle information - □ PWM interface provides initial position for ABI/UVW interfaces - □ 10 MHz SPI for low latency angle and diagnostic information; enables multiple independent ICs to be connected to same bus - ♦ 5 V SPI can be supported - □ Output resolution on ABI and UVW are selectable - Multiple programming / configuration formats supported - ☐ The system can be completely controlled and programmed over SPI, including EEPROM writes - ☐ For system with limited pins available, writing and reading can be performed over VCC and PWM pins.
+This allows configuring the EEPROM in production line for a device with only ABI/UVW and PWM pins connected. - 1 mm thin surface-mount TSSOP packages for both single and dual die versions to minimize air gap from target magnet to CVH transducer for improved field strength - □ Pin-compatible to single and dual die A1339 devices - □ Stacked dual die construction to improve channel-to-channel matching for systems that require redundant sensors